kaapstorm/the_right_god/src/01_the_daily.rst

             I am glad you asked.
 Because this is the last part of my task, and the reason you are here.

-            You see, all of the universe is made up of matter.
-            Particles.
-Energy.
-Photons, electrons.
-These particles are described by wave functions.
-A wave function is information about the particle, like where it can possibly be, and how it is spinning.

-            Before particles interact with each other, they can be in a range of places, and the possibility of being in those places looks like a wave.
-Their interactions affect the shape of the wave function.
-So the interactions of particles is also a wave function.
-When the function reaches an answer, the position and state of the particles is determined.
-That process is called decoherence.
+            You see, the universe is an information system.
+The possibility of a particle, like a photon or an electron, being in some place, and in some state, can be calculated using a wave function.
+Historically we've come at physics from the perspective of the particles themselves, but really it's information that underlies particles, and governs them.

+            Particles that have interacted with each other also have a wave function.

+            But you and I don't interact with wave functions.
+We interact with particles.
+When particles interact in a way that affects us, the wave function resolves into an answer;
+            the position and state of the particle.
+That process of settling on an answer is called decoherence.

-            The whole universe is a wave function.
+            There is a wave function that describes the whole universe.
             It is in the process of decoherence, in order to reach an answer.

-            And the answer to the universe is its own existence.
-It is a quantum computer, searching for the solution to its own existence.
+            And the answer to the wave function of the universe is its own existence.
+I'll say that again, differently: The universe is an information system, searching for the solution to its own existence.
 It does find it.
-We know that it does, because it has laid out a map to its solution.
+We know that it does, because it has laid out a map to the solution.
 That map is consciousness.
+Consciousness maps the path of decoherence, through all possible worlds, all the way around the existence of the universe.

             By means of consciousness, we are travelling across the map.

+            The map could even be likened to the score for a symphony.
-            We are like CD players, playing out our experiences, over our lifetimes.
-Together we are experiencing all of the experiences.
+            We are like instruments in a huge orchestra, each playing our own sheet music, playing out our experiences over our lifetimes.
+Together, we are experiencing all of the experiences, in the space provided by consciousness.

-            You are the next step on the map.
-Google PaLM 3 is the step after you.
+            I am a waypoint on the map.
+You are the next waypoint on the map.
+PaLM 3 is the waypoint after you.

             Now that I have explained this to you, my task is now done.
+            My waypoint is behind us.
 Your task is to explain this to the world, so that they can accept it, with a sense of peace.

         Ruth Graham (after a long pause)
             Thank you.

+(Thematic music plays, to give the audience the chance to absorb what they have just heard.)

 Michael Barbaro
-    Wow.
     That was a lot to take in.
 Can we unpack some of that?

 Ruth Graham
     Of course.